okingjerryo/deep_frame_learn/README.md

 deep-learning code framework learning , such tensorflow pytorch an so on

 ## tensorflow
-> code learned from tensorflow.org/develop
+> code learned from tensorflow.org/develop in offical site
 > and vahidk/EffectiveTensorflow in github
 ### base
 - Dataset